ajbanjara/Wireshark/Development.md

   - [Security](/Development/Security): Efforts to make Wireshark more secure

-  - [ExpertInfo](/Development/ExpertInfo): a better "user display" of network misbehaviour

   - [Packet Input](/Development/PacketInput): how to get packet data into Wireshark in some "unusual" ways

   - [String handling in dissectors](/Development/String-handling-in-dissectors) How string handling should work in Wireshark (ie encoding support, how to deal with invalid strings, etc)